 There is never a shortage of things to get involved with at CSDR!
 Here is a sampling of some of the things we do during each school year:

-We recognize our students at our end-of-trimester Cubs Honor Assembly for their academic achievements, displaying their best efforts in classes, exhibiting excellent character, and being role models for others.
-Students and teachers look forward to this assembly at the end of each trimester, to celebrate and congratulate one another for their outstanding accomplishments in education!
+Students are recognized for academic achievements, displaying their best efforts in class, exhibiting excellent character, and being a role model for others at the end of semester Cubs Honor Assembly.
+Students and teacher look forward to this assembly at the end of each semester, to congratulate and celebrate one another for their outstanding accomplishments as Elementary students!

 Elementary students experience the excitement of sharing their writing with an audience during Author’s Chair.
 Using the latest technology, students project their work on a screen for everyone in the department to see.
 The writing has already gone through editing and revisions in the classroom, allowing students to receive positive feedback on their final drafts.
 There are many benefits to this special event.
 For example, it provides a purpose for students to be creative and to do their best work.
 It also teaches students the concept of authorship and pride in their creations.
 Students learn how to share work in front of an audience, and the audience participants learn to show proper recognition to the authors.
 It is a fun event for everyone involved!